A British Country Classic: Fair Isle Knits

 Outside of the island itself, investing in a hand knit is a great opportunity to support a local business and local craftmanship.
 Check your local area for crafters or check out national family-run businesses like &Daughter.

-Fair Isle Knits: Shop The Edit
+Fair Isle Knits: Browse The Edit

 Choose a Fair Isle knit from the above crafters you’ll keep forever or choose a cosy copycat from our edit for the season, below.